Why did God Create Sex?

 Genesis 1:27-28(KJV)

-commands that sexual relations between a man and woman are to be only within
+sexual relations between a man and woman are to be only within the institution

 Hebrews 13:4(KJV)